-9.24 Turning to the process for ancillary relief itself, the current website which produces guidance and checklists needs to be revisited (see paragraph 8.15) in this context to make it less of a fact sheet and more of a question and answer approach so that the user can identify what they want.
+9.24 As for the process for ancillary relief itself, the current website, which produces guidance and checklists, needs to be revisited (see paragraph 8.15) in this context to make it less of a fact sheet and more of a question-and-answer approach so that users can identify what they want.

-9.25 Naturally, a balance needs to be struck between providing online assistance about the processes and at the same time making it clear that the court and the staff do not act in place of a lawyer, do not give legal advice, do not address matters which ordinarily be attended to by a legal adviser and do not engage in trial by correspondence.
-Nonetheless, the establishment of an efficient, user friendly on-line information hub and centre to give information and support for couples to help them resolve issues during the process is needed.
+9.25 Naturally, a balance needs to be struck between providing online assistance about the processes and making it clear that the court and the staff do not act in place of a lawyer, do not give legal advice, do not address matters that are ordinarily attended to by a legal adviser and do not engage in trial by correspondence.
+Nonetheless, the establishment of an efficient, user-friendly online information hub and centre to give information and support for couples to help them to resolve issues during the process is needed.
 Such an information centre would of necessity refer to the advisability of legal advice in considering appropriate settlement terms, especially where an issue requiring expert advice (such as actuarial advice on pension adjustment) surfaces.